ElektraInitiative/libelektra/doc/decisions/separate_key_name.md

 ## Implications

-Thus operations working on key names, directly use `Key` as argument.
+- Thus, operations working on key names, directly use `Key` as argument.
+- The key name is actually, in every implementation, a plain string.
+  This is also required, because implementations must use the same memory layout.

 ## Related Decisions